 What are the benefits of Alcantara?

 Despite having a similar appearance to suede, Alcantara can endure much harsher environments without spoiling its soft and silky characteristics.
 This makes it an ideal material to use inside cars – it’ll brush off light scuffs and marks with ease, where other materials may be damaged.

-Another obvious plus-point are the looks – many performance and high end cars use this material for its grippy texture and premium appearance.
+Another obvious plus-point is the looks – many performance and high end cars use this material for its grippy texture and premium appearance.
 While it is more durable and resistant, to keep it looking its best (and your resale values high) you’ll want to keep it clean.